Covid-19 Privacy Notice

-Health and care organisations had until 2020 to put systems and processes in place so they can be compliant with the national data opt-out and apply your choice to any confidential patient information they use or share for purposes beyond your individual care.
-The practice is currently compliant with the national data opt-out policy.
+Health and care organisations have until 2020 to put systems and processes in place so they can be compliant with the national data opt-out and apply your choice to any confidential patient information they use or share for purposes beyond your individual care. **Practice is currently compliant with the national data opt-out policy.

 We carefully consider any personal information that we store about you, and we will not keep your information for longer than is necessary for the purposes as set out in this Privacy Notice.

 NHS Digital GP Data For Planning And Research

 NHS Digital has been legally directed to collect and analyse healthcare information about patients from their GP record for the duration of the coronavirus emergency period.
 The British Medical Association, the Royal College of General Practitioners and the National Data Guardian are all supportive of this approach.

 NHS Digital will analyse the data and securely and lawfully share data with other appropriate organisations described below for coronavirus response purposes only.
 These purposes include: